picolonet/ecurve/README.md

 # cuda-fixnum for snark challenge

-For each of mnt4 and mnt6, this takes the pairwise product of two arrays
+For each of mnt4 and mnt6, this takes the pairwise product of two arrays.
+That is, it maps over two arrays.

 See `main.cu` for the implementation